Why Does Drinking Alcohol Cause Dehydration?

 Does Alcohol Dehydrate You?

 Yes, alcohol can dehydrate you because it is considered a diuretic.
-It causes your body to take fluids from your blood through your renal system, including the kidneys, ureters, and bladder, much faster than any other liquids.
+It causes your body to take fluids from your blood through your renal system, including the kidneys, ureters, and bladder, much faster than other liquids.

 You’ve heard the suggestion before, “drink water in between each drink.”
 But who does this?
 Why would you want to get filled up on water when the point is to go out and drink?
 Nevertheless, it is a suggestion that is worth taking because If you don’t drink enough water with alcohol, you can become dehydrated quickly.